dire_pytorch.py

 1. RAPIDS cuVS (if available and CUDA GPU present)

-2. PyTorch with CUDA (if CUDA GPU available)
+3. PyTorch with CUDA (if CUDA GPU available and memory_efficient=False)

 The function automatically handles import errors and missing dependencies,